ameuleman/UnityNetwork/README.md

 ## Description

-The aime of this project is to show how to use Unity3D Network Manager to obtain a master/slave application: the master part can control the environment of the slave.
+The aim of this project is to show how to use Unity3D Network Manager to obtain a master/slave application: the master part can control the environment of the slave.
 It shows how to use ***RPC*** and ***SyncVar***. *RPC* enables to call functions on client side while *SyncVar* synchronize a variable on all clients.

 ## Instructions